MPs launch Royal Mail inquiry as share rise continues

 As the value was based on Tuesday's closing mid-price, the stock's strong rise meant it was well above the 2,200 pounds per person estimated and exceeds the government limit on the maximum value of free shares that can be given to an employee in any tax year.
 Royal Mail said as a result it would split the allocation across two years.

-The Communication Workers Union, which represents postal workers, is due on Wednesday to announce the result of a strike ballot called in response to the privatisation.
+The Communication Workers Union (CWU), which represents postal workers, is due on Wednesday to announce the result of a strike ballot called in response to the privatisation.
 The earliest it could take action is October 23.

 "We're confident our members will return a 'yes' vote in tomorrow's ballot result ... strengthening our position to secure a deal on protecting jobs, services and terms and conditions in the company," said Dave Ward, CWU deputy general secretary.